Photo by Kayla Giordano-Wittig

 I wasn’t sure how an MBA in Marketing would help me get into the nonprofit sector.
 Until one semester, I enrolled in a Nonprofit Marketing class and discovered that the nonprofit sector did have a place for me and my MBA!

 After graduating, I loaded up my ancient Oldsmobile, put all the cash I had into one pocket, and drove from Madison, Wisconsin to Washington, DC to find nonprofit work.
 And, I’ve never looked back.

 My first job in DC was with Special Olympics International (that's a story for another time!).
 I’ve also worked for organizations that have helped homeless men with AIDS die with dignity, helped adults earn their GEDs, one that provided capacity-building to small nonprofits, and a foundation that supported small, workforce development organizations.

-I’ve fundraised, created strong partnerships with boards, managed and motivated dedicated staff, celebrated accomplishments, and fretted over looming challenges.
+I’ve fundraised, created strong partnerships with boards, managed and motivated staff, celebrated accomplishments, and fretted over looming challenges.
 I'm grateful for every minute of it.
 I always say I won't die a rich man, but my life has been so enriched by being in the nonprofit sector.

 I want to keep giving back by providing coaching and consulting that is accessible to nonprofit leaders.

 So, the end of this story is that my nonprofit journey continues…!